Denmark says there's a 'fundamental disagreement' with Trump over Greenland

 In Copenhagen, Danish Defense Minister Troels Lund Poulsen announced an increase in Denmark's "military presence and exercise activity" in the Arctic and the North Atlantic, "in close cooperation with our allies".

-Poulsen said at a news conference the stepped-up military presence was necessary in a security environment in which "no one can predict what will happen tomorrow."
+Poulsen said the stepped-up military presence was necessary in a security environment in which "no one can predict what will happen tomorrow."

 "This means that from today and in the coming time there will be an increased military presence in and around Greenland of aircraft, ships and soldiers, including from other NATO allies," Poulsen said.